salesking/sepa_king/README.md

   #   'URGP' ("Taggleiche Eilüberweisung")
   service_level: 'URGP'

+  # OPTIONAL: Unstructured information to indicate the purpose of the payment
+  # String, max.
+4 char
+  category_purpose:         'SALA',

   # OPTIONAL: Specify the country & address of the creditor (REQUIRED for SEPA debits outside of EU.
 The individually required fields depend on the target country)
   creditor_address: SEPA::CreditorAddress.new(
     country_code:        'CH',